 It's about celebrating the joys of community and connection to each other, no matter how far apart we may find ourselves from friends and family in these unusual times.

-JOIN THE HARRIS CEILIDH
+THE VIRTUAL HARRIS CEILIDH

-connect with us and otherS
+connect with us and otherS online

 "Thigibh a chèilidh!"